 - Create a Common Focus.
-Establish collaborative partnerships with local and state postsecondary institutions to come to a shared understanding of what students need to know for college and workplace readiness.
-Use ACT's College Readiness Standards and the ACT as a common language to define readiness. - Establish High Expectations for All.
-Create a school culture that identifies and communicates the need for all students to meet or exceed College Readiness Benchmark Scores. - Require a Rigorous Curriculum.
+Establish collaborative partnerships with local and state postsecondary institutions to come to a shared understanding of what students need to know for college readiness.
+Use ACT's College Readiness Benchmarks as a common language to define readiness. - 2.
+Establish High Expectations for All.
+Create a school culture that identifies and communicates the need for all students to meet or exceed College Readiness Benchmark Scores. - 3.
+Require a Rigorous Curriculum.
 Review and evaluate the rigor and alignment of courses offered and required in your school in English, mathematics, and science to ensure that the foundational skills leading to readiness for college-level work are taught, reaffirmed, and articulated across courses. - 4.
 Provide Student Counseling.
 Engage all students in early college and career awareness, help them to set high aspirations, and ensure that they plan a rigorous high school coursework program. - 5.
 Measure and Evaluate Progress.
-Monitor and measure every student's progress early and often using college readiness assessments like EXPLORE, PLAN and the ACT.
-Make timely interventions with those students who are not making adequate progress in meeting college readiness standards.
+Monitor and measure every student's progress early and often using college readiness assessments like ACT Aspire and the ACT.
+Make timely interventions with those students who are not making adequate progress in meeting College Readiness Benchmarks.